-Healthcare organisations are an increasingly lucrative target for financially motivated cyber-criminals.
-Over the course of the pandemic, hospitals around the world have been hit with surging ransomware levels as highly organised groups use APT-style tactics to take life-saving services offline.
-Elsewhere, patient and employee data remains highly sought-after.
+Healthcare organizations are an increasingly lucrative target for financially motivated cybercriminals.
+Throughout the pandemic, hospitals around the world have been hit with surging ransomware levels as highly organized groups use advanced persistent threat (APT)-style tactics to take lifesaving services offline.
+Elsewhere, patient and employee data remain highly sought-after.
 Cybersecurity professionals working in the industry warn that breaches could triple over the course of 2021.

 Over the years, Nuffield Health has committed to Trend Micro across multiple layers of IT infrastructure.
 These include:

-- Comprehensive protection: from device control, web reputation and URL filtering to predictive and runtime machine learning, behavioural analysis and DLP
+- Comprehensive protection from device control, web reputation, and URL filtering to predictive and runtime machine learning, behavioural analysis, and data loss protection (DLP)

-- Centralised visibility and control for consistent security management, visibility, and reporting
+- Centralized visibility and control for consistent security management, visibility, and reporting

 - Support for a broad range of devices, applications, and file types